eHealthAfrica/aether/documentation/developers/python_client.md

 response = client.submissions.create(data=my_submission)
 ```

-To get an iterator that understands how Kernel pagaintes results, we use a special method called `paginated`.
+To get an iterator that understands how Kernel paginates results, we use a special method called `paginated`.
 It can convert the result of any paginated output from an API call into a continuous, lazily evaluated iterator.

 You still need to tell it which API method to call.
 For example, if you want to get the results of `submissions_list` you would use `client.submissions.paginated('list')` as follows: